 A lot of people forget when they first bought a home that they incurred these costs and had to involve a mortgage lawyer – as a reverse mortgage is still technically a mortgage, a lawyer must be involved to place the mortgage on title.

 Again – like independent legal advice – these costs are deducted from the amount that you receive.

 The CHIP Reverse Mortgage In Canada

-All of the advice in this article relates to the CHIP reverse mortgage – if you are unsure about what this is then I suggest you read our free reverse mortgage guidebook that outlines everything you need to know about this mortgage loan.
+All of the advice in this article relates to the CHIP reverse mortgage – if you are unsure about what this is then I suggest you read our free guidebook (get your copy here) – it outlines everything you need to know about this mortgage loan.

 In Summary – Reverse Mortgage Costs And Fees

 That is it – there are no other fees or costs involved in setting up a reverse mortgage in Canada.